 Dance Festival at Santana Row

-sjDANCEco invites you to participate in our 10th sjDANCEco Festival (formerly Dancin’ Downtown), for the third time at Santana Row, set for the first Sunday of National Dance Week (April 28th) from 10:00AM to 3:30PM, and taking place outside in Park Valencia at Santana Row (in front of Maggiano’s Little Italy restaurant).
+sjDANCEco invites you to participate in our 12th sjDANCEco Festival (formerly Dancin’ Downtown), for the fourth time at Santana Row, set for the first Sunday of National Dance Week (April 27th) from 10:00AM to 3:30PM, and taking place outside in Park Valencia at Santana Row (in front of Maggiano’s Little Italy restaurant).

 The sjDANCEco Festival is intended to showcase the wealth and diversity of South Bay dance artists.
 All dance companies, choreographers, studios, performing groups and cultural organizations are eligible to apply.
 We are especially encouraging participants from all across the Bay Area to participate, including San Francisco, North Bay, East Bay, Peninsula and South Bay regions.